JohnLCaron/rlauxe/docs/GeneralizedAdaptiveBetting.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/betting/oapayoff/oapayoff.html" rel="OABettingPayoff">![OABettingPayoff](plots2/betting/oapayoff/oapayoff.png)</a>

-The optimal lamda is around 1.4.
+In this example, the optimal lamda is around 1.4.
 Here, the loser term is always negetive, and the winner term is always positive, so even with no errors, we need many more samples than CLCA.
 This is highly dependent on the margin and the percent of cards in the pools.

-if there are no errors, lamda will be constant for all samples. we can then calculate the average and stddev of the number of samples needed.
+if there are no errors in the CVRs, lamda will be constant for all samples. we can then calculate the average and stddev of the number of samples needed:

     (payoff)^sampleSize = 1 / riskLimit and
     solving for sampleSize = -ln(riskLimit) / ln(payoff)
+    // TODO